 Generic drugs have the same active ingredients as brand name drugs.
 Since biological products are more complex than typical drugs, instead of having a generic form, they have alternatives that are called biosimilars.
 Generally, generics and biosimilars work just as well as brand name drugs or biological products and usually cost less.
-There are generic drug substitutes or biosimilar alternatives available for many brand name drugs and some biological products.
+There are generic drug substitutes available for many brand name drugs.
+There are biosimilar alternatives for some biological products.
+Our plan also covers certain over-the-counter drugs and products.